Dog dental hygiene and how to clean your dog's teeth

 Options alongside brushing

 Tooth brushing is the best way to keep your dog’s mouth healthy.
-Your vet may also recommend specific food types, treats and toys to help with oral health to use alongside brushing, or while you’re working with your dog to get them used to tooth brushing.
+Your vet may also recommend teeth gels, specific food types or treats and toys to help with oral health.
+These can be used alongside brushing, or while you’re working with your dog to get them used to tooth brushing.

 Always consult your vet before using any products alongside brushing, and book in with a nurse or vet for a dental check.